varnish/Varnish-Book/README.rst

 Thanks
 ------

 In addition to the authors, the following deserve special thanks (in no particular order):

 - Rubén Romero
+- Dag Haavi Finstad
 - Sevan Janiyan
 - Kacper Wysocki
 - Magnus Hagander
 - Martin Blix Grydeland
 - Poul-Henning Kamp
 - Everyone who has participated on the training courses

 Index
 -----